 The commander gained a formidable reputation after his actions in Mass Effect 1.
 Many humans and alien species have heard about him, many believed him dead.
-In Mass Effect 2 he will embark on a new main mission with a new diverse crew on board of the Normandy, a crew that he personally selected.
+In Mass Effect 2 he will embark on a new main mission with a new diverse crew onboard the Normandy, a crew that he personally selected.
 For combat missions, he will take his squad.
 Along the way, he will help his crew with their personal quests.
 Shepard has his/her own beliefs and stands by them.
 The player can choose Shepard as either male or female.
-Shepard listens to his/her crew, respects them, looks out for their well being, believes in their abilities and tries to push their limits.
+Shepard listens to his/her crew, respects them, looks out for their well-being, believes in their abilities, and tries to push their limits.
 As a result, they respect him/her and stand by him/her as crew.
 Shepard will not take personal credit for the achievements of his/her squad.

 About The Game